fabfabBesnard/Parallel-Variant-Calling/README.md

 Organisms in which the pipeline has been tested: *Arabidopsis thaliana*, *Physcomitrium patens*.

 ## Pipeline overview (technical description)
-This pipeline has 3 steps:
+This pipeline has 3 major parts:

 - Mapping and processing reads : Mapping reads from different mutated samples against reference genome with bwa mem.
 After that, sam file are filtering and annotate with samtools and picardtools.